On 11 December 2018 the secretary of state approved the introduction of selective licensing in the central area.

 On 4 April 2016, following consultation, Blackpool Council designated the Central Area as an additional licensing scheme which came into effect on 4 July 2016.
 This requires all privately rented Houses in Multiple Occupation (HMOs) located within the designated area to be licensed.

 Additional licensing will operate alongside the existing mandatory licensing scheme already in operation throughout Blackpool.
 The designation will last 5 years and can be revoked earlier if the council sees fit.

 The designated area

-The central area includes the town centre, Talbot / Brunswick, Raikes, Revoe, and St Heliers areas – see the map of the proposed designated area and the list of street names.
+The central area includes the town centre, Talbot / Brunswick, Raikes, Revoe, and St Heliers areas, a list names can be found here.